What really happens in the field

-Join a virtual tour through the villages in the Gaya district and hear about some personal stories from actual Local Energy Suppliers.
+Join a virtual tour through some of the villages Rural Spark is active and hear about some personal stories from actual Local Energy Suppliers.
 This is where it really happens.

 Bankey Bazar, Bihar.